462 Squadron.com

 Information on "Original Crew"

-The crew's posting to 462 Squadron in September 1944, is recorded in the Squadron's ORB, form 540, page 12, Part II Administration ....
+The crew's posting TO 462 Squadron in September 1944, was recorded in the Squadron's ORB, Form 540, page 12, Part II Administration:-

 1/9/44 Flying Officer Cookson and Crew, reported to the Squadron for flying duties on posting from No. 1659 Conversion Unit.

-and also in the Squadron ORB, form 540, page 12 (Officers) and 13 (Air Crew NCOs), Part III Personnel ..... (with errors in some service numbers)
+and also in the Squadron ORB, Form 540, page 12 (Officers) and 13 (Air Crew NCOs), Part III Personnel (with errors in some service numbers):-

 Officers posted to Squadron during the month .........
 F/O W.B.
 COOKSON (NZ.413208) (sic), F/O O.D.
 PRATT (NZ.425934), F/O L.J.
 POWER (AUS) 436481 ......